 In January 2018 we did a 4 day tramping trip along the Abel Tasman National Park coastal track, as we’d been invited to do a talk about Zero Waste Camping at Totaranui campsite – the park’s main campsite.

 So, we had to sort out how we would manage 4 days hiking without producing rubbish (not to mention what we were going to tell the campers at our talk).
 As always, we based our talk on our own personal experience of walking the walk (metaphorically, but also literally in this case).
 If you’d like to read our tips and tricks for camping with less waste, check out Part 2 of this post.
+If you want Christmas tips as well as Summer Holiday tips, check out this post we wrote for Sustainability Trust’s ‘Ask an Expert’ blog.

 Why consider reducing waste when camping, tramping and holidaying?